 Turkey establishing safe zones to lead to conflict: Syria FM

-Syrian Foreign Minister Faisal Mekdad expresses his country's disapproval of Turkey's actions on Syrian soil and warns of conflict.
+Syrian Foreign Minister Faisal al-Miqdad expresses his country's disapproval of Turkey's actions on Syrian soil and warns of conflict.

 Iranian Foreign Minister Hossein Amir-Abdollahian voiced concern over Turkey's military intervention in Syria. noting that Tehran was conducting negotiations on this issue.

-He then went on to chastize Washington's main ally in the region, saying the Israeli occupation did not understand except through forces, "and normalization with it is treason."
+He then went on to chastise Washington's main ally in the region, saying the Israeli occupation did not understand except through forces, "and normalization with it is treason."

-Mekdad, on the other hand, said "everything going on in eastern Syria was against the will of the Syrian people in light of the US confiscating Syria's resources."
+Al-Miqdad, on the other hand, said that "everything going on in eastern Syria was against the will of the Syrian people in light of the US confiscating Syria's resources."

-"Turkey working on establishing safe zones on Syrian soil will put it in a position of conflict with Damascus," Mekdad stressed as Ankara plans to expand its occupation of Syrian territories.
+"Turkey working on establishing safe zones on Syrian soil will put it in a position of conflict with Damascus," al-Miqdad stressed as Ankara plans to expand its occupation of Syrian territories.

 Damascus "opposes any Turkish involvement in Syria's territories to establish safe zones, and we are against the policy of Turkifying Syria and [Ankara's] support of terrorist organizations."

 The foreign minister stressed the importance of Turkey taking back any pretexts it has to occupy Syrian territories.

 Syria's top diplomat then praised Iran's efforts to issue a balanced statement at the Tehran summit regarding the unity of the Syrian territories.